 #3: Yonex Ezone 100

 Yonex is a brand that has tons of top-level players using their racquets.
 They have partnered with the likes of Nick Kyrgios, Francis Tiafoe, Stan Wawrinka and many others.
-This is a testament to the quality of their racquets, and the Ezone 100 provides a great frame for intermediate players.

-This ocean blue frame packs a punch, that's for sure!
-It's heavy enough that it can serve you particularly well for hitting hard groundstrokes, but it isn't too heavy that you'll struggle in long rallies.
-I haven't personally used this racquet, but I've played with people that were using it.
-And let me say, they could certainly hit with some pace!
+It’s heavy enough that it can serve you particularly well for hitting hard groundstrokes, but it isn’t too heavy that you’ll struggle in LONG rallies.

 Key Features